dokku/dokku-elasticsearch/README.md

 dokku elasticsearch:app-links <app>
 ```

-List all elasticsearch services that are linked to the 'playground' app.
+List all elasticsearch services that are linked to the `playground` app.

 ```shell
 dokku elasticsearch:app-links playground